agourlay/cornichon/README.md

 ```

-The built-in HTTP steps available on the DSL are actually built on top of the ```http``` service which means that you benefit from all the existing placeholder resolution features.
+The built-in HTTP steps available on the DSL are actually built on top of the ```httpService``` which means that you benefit from all the existing infrastructure to:

-The ```http``` service call returns effect steps that you can reuse and can be parametrized with different response extractors to fill the session automatically.
+- resolve placeholders in URL, query params, body and headers.
+- automatically populate the session with the results of the call such as response body, status and headers (it is also possible to pass a custom extractor).
+- handle common errors such as timeout and malformed requests.

 ## Feature options